NOAA-ORR-ERD/WebGnomeClient/doc/transport_exercises/manual_exercise.rst

 Incident
 ========

-On May 10, 2017 at approximately 3 PM, a platform west of the Mississippi River Delat at:
+On May 10, 2017 at approximately 3 PM, a platform west of the Mississippi River Delta at:

 29° 6.5' N, 89° 40.1' W